Love IS Hell: HOW RYAN ADAMS LOST IT ALL & WHAT IT WILL TAKE FOR HIM TO GET IT BACK

 Maybe even 21????

-Image result for ryan adams ava new york times But since that day in February when both stories dropped, Adams hasn't been in the news other than photos and footage the paparazzi captured of him driving away with his new "girlfriend" and a resurgence on social media, including videos of his cats, promoting Fender guitars (who didn't drop his endorsements) and issuing a statement saying "I have a lot to say and will soon."
+But since that day in February when both stories dropped, Adams hasn't been in the news other than photos and footage the paparazzi captured of him driving away with his new "girlfriend" and a resurgence on social media, including videos of his cats, promoting Fender guitars (who didn't drop his endorsements) and issuing a statement saying "I have a lot to say and will soon."

 However, nothing has come out about the FBI investigation into his online conversations with "Ava".